NotActuallyBob/AssetAtlas/README.md

 # AssetAtlas
-A project to keep track of my personal finances.
+A project to analyze finances.
 It is not publicly hosted

 ## Features
 - Expense data originates by uploading .csv file downloaded from the bank